 Choosing the Right Sweeteners

-Erythritol forms the backbone of most recipes, providing bulk and sweetness without the cooling effect when combined properly.
-It measures cup-for-cup like sugar but delivers only 70% of the sweetness, making it perfect for syrup bases.
+Erythritol is the primary sweetener in many keto syrup recipes, offering bulk and sweetness without a cooling sensation when combined correctly.
+It measures cup-for-cup like sugar but provides about 70% of the sweetness, making it ideal as a syrup base.

 Thickening Agents That Work